leudz/shipyard/guide/master/src/learn-by-example/friends.md

 }
 ```

-This won't compile just yet, `Friend` is not a [`Component`](https://docs.rs/shipyard/latest/shipyard/trait.Component.html).\
+This won't compile just yet, as `Friend` is not a [`Component`](https://docs.rs/shipyard/latest/shipyard/trait.Component.html).\
 Some ECS require you to explicitly specify which types are components and some don't.\
 One of the reasons shipyard requires it is to easily identify components in codebases.\
-With small projects this isn't a big issue but as the number of lines grow, you'll have to find a way to identify components.
-This could be moving types to a `component.rs` but I'd rather have modules split based on what they do.
+With small projects, this isn't a big issue but as the number of lines grow, you'll have to find a way to identify components.
+This could be moving types to a `component.rs`, but I'd rather have modules split based on what they do.

 Let's add the missing piece.